kamilszczepanik/prostore/NOTES.md

 [Forked Code](https://github.com/kamilszczepanik/prostore/tree/main)
 [Readme of the project](README.md)

+*Lots of useful code here to use across different projects*

 ## Useful Libraries
 - Shadcn UI(install components one by one, not whole library at once - smaller size)